idrassi/SimpleSteganoDCT/Technical Documentation.md

 ## **1. Introduction**

 Steganography is the practice of hiding data in a seemingly innocuous medium.
 With the rise of digital communication, image steganography remains one of the most popular forms of covert data exchange.
-The **SimpleSteganoDCT** Python program implements a **sign-based** approach for embedding secret messages into the mid-frequency components of the Discrete Cosine Transform (DCT) of an image, enhanced by **Reed-Solomon error correction** to improve robustness and reliability.
+The **SimpleSteganoDCT** Python program implements a **Quantization Index Modulation (QIM)** approach for embedding secret messages into the mid-frequency components of the Discrete Cosine Transform (DCT) of an image.
+The code is optimized to be more resilient to JPEG compression (at around 70% quality).
+It also includes **Reed-Solomon error correction** to improve robustness and reliability.

 This document details every aspect of the system, including mathematical underpinnings, algorithmic steps, and potential limitations.
 It aims to be useful to researchers, security practitioners, and enthusiasts who want to explore or extend DCT-based steganography techniques.